-"You deal with it with your family": how best to involve families
+4) "You deal with it with your family": How best to involve families

 While providing a space for families to talk about the dementia more openly together might be beneficial, some stakeholders also had concerns.
 As described above (section 1.1), there was a risk that the carer would take the conversation "over and [the] person with dementia potentially losing their voice" (Janet, researcher).
-Similarly, Mia who as a LivDem facilitator was used to working in a group context where carers were excluded from the majority of sessions, emphasised the importance of ensuring that people with dementia were able to talk about their experiences away from their families:
+Similarly, Mia who as a LivDem facilitator was used to working in a group context where carers were excluded, emphasised the importance of ensuring that people with dementia were able to talk about their experiences away from their families: